clicon/clixon-docs/cli.rst

 CLI
 ===

-The CLI using `CLIgen <https://github.com/olofhagsand/cligen>` is a central part of Clixon.
+The CLI uses `<https://github.com/olofhagsand/cligen>`_ is a central part of Clixon.
 CLIgen can stand on its own but is fully integrated into Clixon.
-This section describes the Clixon integration, for details on CLI syntax, etc, please consult the `tutorial <https://github.com/olofhagsand/cligen/blob/master/cligen_tutorial.pdf>`.
+This section describes the Clixon integration, for details on CLI syntax, etc, please consult the `tutorial <https://github.com/olofhagsand/cligen/blob/master/cligen_tutorial.pdf>`_.

 Using the CLI
 -------------